kramea/aibedo/docs/source/tutorial/index.rst

 This section provides directions on:

-#. generating preproecessed datasets
-#. how to use the derived data
+#.
+Preprocess ESM model output data
+#.
+Interpolate 2D-gridded data to Spherical grids
-#. methods to train the hybrid model
+#.
+Methods to train the hybrid model
+#.
+Visualizing the results
-#. tools for postprocessing the results
+#.
+Tools for interpreting and postprocessing the results

 Preprocessing Techniques